rhaberkorn/tmk7637/README.md

   particular shape.
 * Pin Headers
 * Lots of jumper cables
-* If you want to attach the solenoid:
-  * Some Arduino-compatible relay breakout board
-  * A "flyback" diode
-  * _The solenoid is currently under evaluation._
 * (De)soldering equipment.

 First, you should desolder the UB 880 D processor and the 8212 IO chips.